-When most people think of law, it’s usually the earthshaking, dramatic, and (sometimes) controversial legal battles that rage across courtrooms and make headlines in the media.
+When most people think of law, it’s usually the earthshaking, dramatic, and (sometimes) controversial legal battles that rage across courtrooms and makes headlines in the media.
 However, in most cases, this isn’t what the practice of law looks like.
-Usually, it’s book work, research, and trying to keep massively expenses messes like what you’d see on television from ever happening—in essence, it’s preventative law.
+Usually, it’s bookwork, research, and trying to keep massively expensive messes like what you’d see on television from ever happening—in essence, it’s preventative law.

 Definition of Preventative Law